jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <p></p>

 <font size="4">
 <p>In fact, a 8-digit binary number should not start with 1 if it was an encoding of a ASCII symbol, according to binary-to-ASCII conversion tables.
-That said, the binary number for curly bracket } is <code>01111101</code>.
+That said, the binary number for curly bracket "}" is <code>01111101</code>.
 So <code>01111101</code> should be somewhere.
 The blue sequence ends with <code>11000001</code> and <code>11000001 XOR 01111101 = 10111100</code>.
 So maybe, <code>10111100</code> is the key?
 But then this will make some numbers in the sequence start with 1, which as said should not happen.
-Padding the beginning and end of the sequence with zeroes also did not help.
-Combining the red and blue sequence also did not work.</p>
+Padding the beginning and end of the sequence with some zeroes also did not help, because there always will be a binary number that starts with 1.
+Combining the red and blue sequence (writing both red and blue as 1, and so on) also did not work.</p>

-<p>After wasting a week on this (of course, I did other things such as eating, sleeping, going to school, etc.), I found this stego tool <a href="https://wiki.bi0s.in/steganography/stegsolve/">Stegsolve</a> that I decided to try as a last resort (I was going to give up after this if this does not work).
-After some troubleshootings (I found <a href="https://stackoverflow.com/a/75232089/13362299">this stackoverflow post</a> helpful), I managed to get it run on my computer.
-Since the message was encoded using red pixels, I selected Red on the bit planes, then...</p>
+<p>After wasting a week on this, I found this stego tool called <a href="https://wiki.bi0s.in/steganography/stegsolve/">Stegsolve</a> that I decided to try as a last resort (I was going to give up after this if this does not work).
+After some troubleshootings (I found <a href="https://stackoverflow.com/a/75232089/13362299">this stackoverflow post</a> helpful), I managed to get it run on my machine.
+Then, since the message was encoded using red pixels, I selected the maximum possible "Red" on the bit planes, then...</p>
 </font>